 In order to get started with the plugin go to Settings->Gmail SMTP from your admin dashboard.

-2. Login to your Google account which will be used to send email.
+2. Login to your Google account which will be used to send an email.

 3. Create a new project where your application will be registered.

-4. Once the project is created Gmail API should be automatically enabled.
+4. Once the project is created Click on the ENABLE API button.

-9. Now that the OAuth consent screen has been configured you can create a Client ID for it.
-Set the application type to Web application and enter a name for it (e.g. Gmail SMTP).
+5. Now that the OAuth consent screen has been configured you can create an OAuth Client ID.
+Set the application type to Web application and enter a name for it (e.g. Gmail SMTP App).

-11. Click Create.
+7. Click Create.
 This will generate a Client ID and Client Secret for you.
-Copy and paste them into the settings are of the plugin.
+Copy and paste them into the settings area of the plugin.

 OAuth Email Address: The email address that you will use for SMTP authentication.
 This should be the same email used in the Google Developers Console.